Navigate to content

 Holiday trip – a relaxing trip; a trip to engage in a hobby, incl. art or sports; a cultural or entertainment trip.

-Paid private accommodation – a room, apartment or house rented from a private person or agency.
+Paid private accommodation – a room, an apartment or a house rented from a private person or agency

-Other short-stay accommodation – a campsite, cottage, holiday home, hostel, bed and breakfast, yacht harbour, etc. Additional services are limited.
+Other paid accommodation – a campsite, cottage, holiday home, hostel, bed and breakfast, yacht harbour, etc. Additional services are limited.

 Other trip – visiting a sanatorium or other health related trip, religious trip, pilgrimage, etc.